 The duties a Principal Designer must carry out during the project include:

-• Produce or update the Health and Safety File
+- Produce or update the Health and Safety File

-• Assist and advise the client on any pre-construction information that may be required prior to works commencing and ensure relevant information is provided to both designers and contractors to aid them in carrying out their duties
+- Assist and advise the client on any pre-construction information that may be required prior to works commencing and ensure relevant information is provided to both designers and contractors to aid them in carrying out their duties

-• Take action to eliminate the risk where possible and introduce control measures to manage and reduce any remaining risks and liaise with the Principal Contractor about any foreseen risks that may be present or may arise during the construction phase of the project
+- Take action to eliminate the risk where possible and introduce control measures to manage and reduce any remaining risks and liaise with the Principal Contractor about any foreseen risks that may be present or may arise during the construction phase of the project

-• Ensure effective communication, cooperation, and coordination between members of the project team
+- Ensure effective communication, cooperation, and coordination between members of the project team

 Depending on the size of the project, the role of the Principal Designer may be fulfilled by an individual or an organisation and should be appointed by the client prior to the design phase of the project.
 It is important to note that should the client fail to appoint a Principal Designer, the role and legal obligations will fall to the Client in addition to their own duties.

-So the duties of the Principal Designer can fall to the client, can the client duties fall to the Principal Designer in turn?
+Since the duties of the Principal Designer can fall to the client, can the client duties fall to the Principal Designer in turn?

 The Client has a particular duty whereby they must ensure that both the Principal Designer and Principal Contractor are compliant in the duties.
 It is for this reason that it is best to maintain independence where monitoring is required as a conflict of interest may arise if the Principal Designer was to monitor themselves on behalf of the Client.

-Is a Principal Designer going to ensure all Client duties are being met and advise of any insufficiencies of their own role?
-The individual or organisation fulfilling the role of Principal Designer has no legal requirements under the CDM regulation 2015 to carry out, or more importantly, have the capability to carry out any of the client's obligations.
-Nor does the law require the Principal Designer should have the capability or competency to act as a Client Advisor.
+Is a Principal Designer going to ensure all Client duties are being met and advise of any insufficiencies in their own role?
+The individual or organisation fulfilling the role of Principal Designer has no legal requirements under the CDM regulation 2015 to carry out, or more importantly, have the capability to carry out any of the client’s obligations.
+Nor does the law require the Principal Designer should have the capability or competency to act as a Client Adviser.

-In turn, a client cannot delegate their legal obligations to a Principal Designer.
+Ultimately, a client cannot delegate their legal obligations to a Principal Designer.

 The Role of the CDM Client Advisor